 - Managing the growing season

 The app explains how to spot problems and what factors may be causing it.
 It also offers carefully vetted resources, articles and videos, all with expert, up-to-date advice that offer a range of potential solutions.

 Why It’s Important

 Even if your goals are straightforward, there are many potential scenarios you could follow to achieve them.
 In many cases, you will face a range of options and trade-offs when it comes to field management.
 The app is designed to streamline the process of making field management decisions while respecting sustainable farming practices.

 Want to know more?

-The CFFO has received $482,275 in CAP cost-share funding toward developing an online app that will help you choose the right mix of Best Management Practices (BMPs) for your farm.
-Begun in 2019, the project will be completed with the official launch of Resilient Fields in August 2021.
+The CFFO has received $482,275 in CAP cost-share funding toward developing Resilient Fields.
+Begun in 2019, the project was completed with the official launch of Resilient Fields in August 2021.

 This project is funded in part through the Canadian Agricultural Partnership (the Partnership), a federal-provincial-territorial initiative.
 The Agricultural Adaptation Council assisted in the delivery of the Partnership in Ontario.